 The growth in administration costs is being controlled to ensure that BC Housing stays efficient (see chart above).
 This chart also illustrates that compared to the 2003/04 to 2005/06 fiscal years, rent assistance and non-profit subsidies are receiving an increasing percentage of the housing budget during the 2009/10 to 2011/12 planning period.
-There was an increase in the previous two years due to the funding from the various housing trusts.
-Compared to the previous two years, the public housing expenditures are maintaining the same level of funding for the continuation of the energy efficiency projects and building envelope repairs.
+Compared to 2003/04 to 2007/08, the public housing expenditures are receiving increased funding in the next few years for the infrastructure renovation projects.